If you’re wanting to start running – or return to it after a break – we would be delighted to help you on your way.

 January evenings are dark!
 We ask you to wear suitable bright high-viz running gear AND carry a head or chest torch; you need to be easily seen – and you need to be able to see where you are running.

 Tuesdays and Thursdays?

 Once a week is not enough!
 Runners – including beginner runners – need to be aiming for three run session a week.
-As part of the course we offer you two; 7-8pm on Tuesday and Thursdays.
+As part of the course we offer you two; Tuesday and Thursday evenings (typically from 7pm – 8pm).

 Anyone starting the Beginners Course must be able to walk at a brisk pace comfortably for 60 minutes.
 If you are already jogging or running a bit that’s great – everyone’s starting point is different.

 Throughout the course we will encourage you to run (or to run/walk to start with) three times a week.
 To help protect and prepare your body for running we encourage you to start NOW with walking.
 Getting out for a brisk walk or power walking a few times a week is perfect preparation.
 If you want inspiration check out the walking plan on Runner’s World.